auth0/auth0-cli/docs/auth0_actions_update.md

 To update interactively, use `auth0 actions update` with no arguments.

-To update non-interactively, supply the action id, name, trigger, secrets and dependencies through the flags.
+To update non-interactively, supply the action id, name, cod, secrets and dependencies through the flags.

 ## Usage
 ```